jamtur01/finicky-chrome-integration/README.md

 ## Usage

 1. Click the Finicky Integration toolbar icon to enable or disable the extension.
+2. When enabled, you can use the extension in two ways:
-2. When enabled, hold down your chosen modifier key (default is Shift) while clicking on a link.
+   a.
+Hold down your chosen modifier key (default is Shift) while clicking on a link.
+   b.
+Right-click on a link and select "Open in Finicky" from the context menu.
 3. The link will be opened through Finicky, allowing your Finicky rules to determine which browser or profile to use.

+**Warning**: When opening links with Finicky for the first time, you may see a prompt asking permission to open the link with Finicky.
+This is a security feature of your operating system.
+You can choose to allow this action if you trust Finicky and this extension.

 ## Configuration